-We also have advanced our investments in women’s economic empowerment programs, including “DreamBuilder: The Women’s Business Creator,” an online entrepreneurship skills training program that has now reached just over 17,000 women in Chile, Peru and the U.S. In 2017, via our partnership with Thunderbird School of Global Management and a network of 82 dedicated partners, we were able to achieve a graduation rate of 11 percent, outpacing the online learning industry average of 4 percent for open for open enrollment courses.
-Evaluation of graduates a year or more after program completion indicated that 93 percent increased business sales and 46 percent hired additional employees.
-We have engaged with Arizona State University’s Seidman Institute to conduct evaluation and a three-year longitudinal study to determine the program’s impact on women, their families and the new revenue generated for community-level development.
+In South America, we have advanced our efforts and investments in local capacity building through specific training for current and upcoming local leaders.
+We also have advanced our investments in women’s economic empowerment programs, including DreamBuilder: The Women’s Business Creator – an online entrepreneurship skills training program that has reached over 17,000 women in Chile, Peru and the U.S. In 2018, via our partnership with Thunderbird School of Global Management and a network of 82-partners, the program achieved a graduation rate of 11 percent, outpacing the online learning industry average of 4 percent for open enrollment courses.
+An evaluation of graduates a year or more after program completion indicated that 93 percent increased business sales and 46 percent hired additional employees.
+A three-year longitudinal study conducted by Arizona State University’s Seidman Institute is underway to determine DreamBuilder’s impact on women, their families and the new revenue generated for community-level development.
 This program is another example of how we are collaborating to advance the SDGs, particularly SDG 4 (Quality Education), SDG 5 (Gender Equality) and SDG 8 (Decent Work and Economic Growth).

 For information on other community investment programs in South America, please visit Economic Impacts and Indigenous Peoples.